arpitbbhayani/quora-widget-api/README.md

 Ingredients
 -----------------------------------------

-1. Python
- This API is written in [Python](https://www.python.org/download/releases/2.7/) and have no backend whatsoever.
+1. **Python**: This API is written in [Python](https://www.python.org/download/releases/2.7/) and have no backend whatsoever.

-2. Flask
-The web framework used for exposing API is [Flask](http://flask.pocoo.org/).
+2. **Flask**: The web framework used for exposing API is [Flask](http://flask.pocoo.org/).
 And to make code modular, some flask extensions are used.

-3. HTML/CSS
-To make things beautiful HTML/CSS plays the most important role.
+3. **HTML/CSS**: To make things beautiful HTML/CSS plays the most important role.

 Installation
 -------------------------------------------